vikaodin/batcheffects/README.md

 1) Linear mixed model, in which effect of batch is accommodated by means of a random effect (variance component).
 2) Fixed regression model with metabolite corrected for batch in one or two step procedure.
 Two step procedure: regress metabolite on plate first, use residuals in regression on predictor.
 One step procedure: regress metabolite on plate and on predictor at the same time.
 The association between metabolite and aggression is accommodated by means of a fixed effect, i.e., regression of metabolite on binary (0/1) or continuous aggression score.

-1. Random effects model.
+Simulation 1.
+Random effects model.
+The metabolite explains 5% (r2=.05) of the variance in aggression.
+The heritability of metabolite is .6 (h2m=.5), the heritability of the residual of aggression is .5 (h2ag=.5).
+The number of batches is 70, the number of twin pairs is 600 (NMZtot=600).
+The true phenotypic variances of metabolite and aggression are both set to equal 1 and the variance is .25 (platevar=.25).
+All variables have zero mean.
+So the metabolite variance is 1.25.
+The selection is based on a mean split (high aggr>0; low aggr<0).
+The number of replications is 50.
+All 600 pairs are in the analysis.
+Estimation method is by restricted ML (REML).
 Conclusion:
 Allocation regime (pairs vs. individuals) has no effect on the estimate of the parameter of interest.
 We note that, as expected, regression on continuous predictors confers more power than regression on binary predictor (0/1).
 The variance components (Additive genetic, Environment and Batch) appear to be slightly downwards biased in the allocation by pair, but accurate in the allocation by individual condition.

-Simulation 2: fixed batch effects in two steps or one step.
+Simulation 2.
+Fixed batch effects in two steps or one step.
 It may be expedient to carry out analyses in two steps, i.e., first correct for batch effects, and second carry out the analysis of actual interest.
 We compared one and two step analyses in simulation 2.
 We used linear mixed modeling in simulation 1 (estimating the twin covariance conditional on predictor and batch).
 Here we use GEE (generalized estimating equations), i.e., we correct the standard errors after the analyses using a sandwich correction.
 That is:
 One step: using GEE regress metabolite on predictor and batch simultaneously.
 Two step: first correct metabolite for batch effect and then use GEE to analyze the residuals.